Why I Decided Against Growing An Agency and Being A Freelancer Instead

 Working on awesome projects

-My main motivation to run an agency was to work with a team of great people, acquiring amazing clients and having a strong workforce of talented people to work on big creative projects.
+My main motivation to run an agency was to work with a team of great people, acquiring big projects and having a strong workforce of talented people to work with.

-The idea of owning an office space and establishing an environment, were people and I myself included like to go to work to and create amazing things appealed to me.
+The idea of owning an office and establishing an environment, were people and I myself included like to go to work to and create amazing things collaboratively appealed to me.

 My personal reasons against the agency model